merenlab/anvio/.github/ISSUE_TEMPLATE/feature-request.md

 ## The need

-Replace this text with the feature you wish to see in anvi'o.
+Keep the header of this section, but replace the content with the feature you wish to see in anvi'o.

 ## The solution

-Describe the best solution to address this need.
-If you don't have any solution, please remove this section.
+Keep the header of this section, but replace the content with the best solution to address this need.
+If you don't have any solution that you can think of, please remove this section along with its header.

 ## Beneficiaries

-Speculate who would most benefit from this solution.
-Any anvi'o user?
-Anyone who uses a particular function?
+Keep the header of this section, but replace the content with a speculation regarding who would most benefit from this feature.